Date Published: 1 May 2017

 - Second, a shift towards increased cross-cultural convergence in transnational commercial dispute resolution; and

-- Third, a shift towards the increased recognition that access to justice can take place beyond the courtroom.
+- Third, a shift towards the increased recognition that accesses to justice can take place beyond the courtroom.

 The Chief Justice then went on to share some responses to these shifts that will shape the future of dispute resolution.
 One of the responses is the emphasis on the need to provide appropriate dispute resolution mechanisms.
 Dispute resolution is certainly not “one size fits all”.
 Mediation, for example, could be better suited to resolving disputes in which parties are amenable to mending their relationship with each other.
 The key features of the Bill will now be explored.